ethnhll/FilippovaCompression/README.md

-# FilipovaCompression
+# FilippovaCompression
-Implementation of the algorithm described in "Multi-sentence compression: Finding shortest paths in word graphs" by Katja Filipova
+Implementation of the algorithm described in "Multi-sentence compression: Finding shortest paths in word graphs" by Katja Filippova